-Peak Attempt: The expedition includes at least one peak ascent attempt.
+The expedition includes at least one technical peak attempt.
 Peak attempts, with or without the use of ropes and technical gear, are major enterprises and typically require early morning starts and take all day to complete.
 Weather or other factors including group dynamics and physical ability may preclude even an attempt to ascend a peak.

 The Rocky Mountains, one of the most famous mountain ranges in the world, stretch 3,000 miles from Alaska to New Mexico.
 These legendary peaks have had a profound influence on the development of the continental United States.
-These courses may take place in The Gore, The Holy Cross, The Sawatch, The Elks, The Sangre de Cristos, the Rawah, or the San Juans.
+The Colorado Rocky Mountains has the greatest concentration of high peaks in the lower 48, with hundreds of ‘Thirteeners’ (13,000 plus foot tall mountains), and 54 ‘Fourteeners.’
+The state is famous for its abundant wilderness adventure possibilities, from skiing to rock climbing to mountaineering.
+Colorado courses may take place in The Gore, The Holy Cross, The Sawatch, The Elks, The Sangre de Cristos, the Rawah or the San Juans mountains.
 Each of these Colorado ranges present unique challenges, but they are all beautiful, wild and rugged.